jspahrsummers/correct-behavior-through-type-safety/Correct Behavior Through Type Safety.md

 # [fit] can also describe
 # _effects_

-^ In addition to adding safety, types can also describe some form of _unsafety_ or side effects
+^ In addition to adding safety, types can also describe some form of _unsafety_, like side effects.

 ---

+# _`IO`_
+#### ~~monad~~
-# [fit] `IO` in Haskell
+# in Haskell

-~~Monads~~

-^ Not important for this discussion.
+^ One of the more famous examples of this is the IO *cough*monad*cough* in Haskell.
+(We're not gonna talk about monads.)

 ---

-# [fit] `IO` in Haskell
+# With _IO_, you can…

-- You can put values into it
+- Put a value into it
-- You can do side-effecting operations with the values in it
+- Perform side effects using the value
+- “Lift” pure functions to apply to the value
-- You cannot get the values out
+- Never[^2] get the result back out

+[^2]: Except through the rarely-used `unsafePerformIO`.

-^ In other words, seeing IO is a strong suggestion of side effects, and the absence of it is proof that there aren’t side effects†!
+^ In other words, seeing IO is a strong suggestion of side effects.
+And if you _don't_ see IO, you even have proof that there _aren't_ side effects, since the IO would still be there if that were the case!

-^ This is similar to Swift's `Optional`, which suggests that a value _might_ not exist—on the other hand, if you don't see `Optional`, the value definitely _does_ exist.
+^ This is similar to Swift's `Optional`, which suggests that a value _might_ not exist.
+On the other hand, if you _don't_ see `Optional`, the value definitely _does_ exist.

+^ So although `IO` doesn't need to exist in Swift, the concepts are still applicable.

 ---